veixq9/UfO/README.md

 schliessfaecher and flying donuts?!

-https://convex.world/  may give y'all an idea of how one may build and run a whole government together with a legal system, legal tender tokens, acts, inflationary currency, novel taxation contracts, voting mechanisms, registry systems, ..., on a live replicable system.
+https://convex.world/  may give y'all an idea (and absolutely no comm.msg specification!!!) of how one may build and run a whole government together with a legal system, legal tender tokens, acts, inflationary currency, novel taxation contracts, voting mechanisms, registry systems, ..., on a live replicable system.

 for instance issuance of NFTs (non-fungible tokens) for multiple purposes (promoting artists, raising awareness through aesthetically transduced forms, issuance of tickets & memoribilia, keeping track of a log of history of the org's activities...)